 One verb tense that has no equivalent is the present perfect.
 Consequently, you will see students try to use it with simple past time phrases such as ‘last year’, or you will see ‘for’ and ‘since’ used with present progressive, as it is done in Turkish.

-One TEFL method that works when teaching Turks verb tenses for the first time is to focus on function as much as form.
+One TEFL strategy for teaching verbs that I learned during my 120-hour online TESOL / TEFL course with OnTESOL is to focus on function as much as form.
 While students will need plenty of work in mastering the structures of verb tenses, looking at the way they are used to express meaning can be a great way to get them using tenses correctly.
 Unlike some other languages, all time phrases like ‘for 10 years’, ‘since 2010’, ‘right now’ and ‘last year’ have direct equivalents in the Turkish language, although they are sometimes used with different tenses.
 Focusing on these time phrases can be a great way of getting students to use the right tense.